MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: MGX: Near-zero overhead memory protection for accelerator

+In the DNN accelerator, a kernel on the control processor implements a full DNN model, and VNs are computed inside the accelerator without any off-chip communications.
+However, depending on the complexity of the application, an accelerator may rely more on the host CPU to determine which operations to run.
+In such cases, the scheduling software in the host CPU TEE can provide additional state to determine VNs when issuing commands to an accelerator control processor.
+Note that the VN values can be public because the security of the AES-CTR encryption and the MAC only depends on the integrity, not the confidentiality, of VNs.

-Note that sharing a \versionnumber~among multiple memory locations does not sacrifice security as the counter value to a block cipher (\countervalue) in the counter mode already includes a memory address in addition to a~\versionnumber.
-Also, note that generating \versionnumbers~in MgX does not require static memory access patterns.
-Reads do not affect the {\versionnumber} no matter how irregular they are.
-Writes can also happen in an arbitrary order using one {\versionnumber} as long as they occur once per each address.
-Skipping writes and only using a portion of an object can also be done with one {\versionnumber} per object as long as the skipped locations do not need to be read later.
-Finally, the {\versionnumbers} can be stored on-chip as long as they fit.
+It is worth noting that MGX does not require static or sequential memory access patterns to generate VNs.
+Reads do not affect the VNs no matter how irregular they are.
+Writes can also happen in an arbitrary order using one VN value as long as they occur once per each address.
+If needed, the control processor can keep additional state for VNs.

+Once the VN is determined, the encryption (Enc) engine can decrypt/encrypt each 128-bit data block using the standard AES-CTR method for memory encryption.
+As VNs no longer need to be stored in DRAM, the integrity protection tree for VNs also becomes unnecessary, greatly reducing off-chip accesses.
+For integrity protection, MACs still need to be stored in memory.
+We propose to further reduce the overhead by customizing the size of a memory block that each MAC protects to match the data movement granularity of the accelerator.
+For example, the CHaiDNN accelerator~\cite{chaidnn} from Xilinx reads a 512-byte chunk from memory at a time.
+Using a 64-bit MAC for each 512-byte data block significantly reduces the bandwidth overhead for integrity protection.